 - Other medications.
 Other drugs, even over-the-counter medications, can cause bad reactions when mixed with aspirin.

 - Different formulas.
 Some kinds of aspirin are designed for adults, some are for children, and some have varying strengths.
 Some pills have coatings that dogs’ digestive systems won’t break down.
-Your vet can tell you which aspirin is appropriate, if any.
+Your vet can tell you which kind is appropriate, if any.

 - Pregnant or nursing.
 Dogs that are pregnant or nursing should almost never take medication without veterinary supervision.